 Board of Directors

-Mike Fieldman has worked in social services for more than 35 years, in both the nonprofit and government sectors.
-He has a master’s degree in public administration from Montana State University and has served low-income residents of Douglas and Josephine counties as executive director of the United Community Action Network since 1999.
+residents of Douglas and Josephine counties as executive director of the United Community Action Network from 1999-2019.
 A 211info board member since 2010, Fieldman provides a deep understanding of the needs of rural Oregonians, including basic services, Head Start, veterans programs and housing.

 Craig Opperman has served as president/CEO of Looking Glass Community Services in Eugene, Oregon, since 2004.
 Looking Glass helps “build a better future” for more than 9,000 children, youth, adults and families who are working through abuse, neglect, educational challenges, mental health and alcohol/drug issues and homelessness.
 Opperman previously worked as the director of the Multnomah County Children’s Receiving Center in Portland, Oregon, in addition to his work at Christie School in Marylhurst, Oregon.
 He brings to 211info a strong knowledge of organizational operations, social service systems and policy/program development.